 11 November, 2019

-There are a number of ways you can set up your business in the UK.
-Deciding between sole trader, a limited company and an umbrella company is an important step, and finding the right format for your business will ensure you operate in the most efficient way while saving money on tax.
+When you initially form a company, you’ll need to decide whether to launch as a sole trader, register as a limited company, or register with an umbrella company.
+This is an important step, and finding the right format for your business will ensure you operate in the most efficient way while saving money on tax.

-A sole trader is suitable for people who want to be the exclusive owner of a business.
-This entitles them to all profits after tax.
-Typically, freelancers and contractors will set up as a sole trader.
-The benefits of a sole trader business is that it’s easy to set up, paperwork is minimal and it’s much easier to change your mind if you decide to go back into full-time employment.
 However, sole traders don’t get as much tax relief as a limited company, and there’s also less access to finance should you need to take out a business loan.
-Additionally, sole traders don’t have the same level of protection as a limited company.
-Therefore, if the business gets into debt, so will you.
+Additionally, sole traders don’t have the same level of protection as a limited company - therefore, if the business gets into debt, so will you.

-You can trade under your name or choose something different.
-The name will not need to be registered with Companies House, giving you a bit more flexibility with what name to pick.
-However trademark rules still apply, so be sure to check the Trademark Register.
+You can trade under your own name, or choose something different.
+The trading/business name itself will not need to be registered with Companies House, giving you a bit more flexibility in terms of what name to pick.
+However trademark rules do still apply, so be sure to check the Trademark Register before finalising your decision.

 One of the main benefits of going limited is being able to separate yourself from your business, giving you limited liability should things go wrong.
 For first time entrepreneurs going after major contracts, this is invaluable protection for you and your money.

-To set up a limited company, you will need to apply direct with Companies House or use a company formation service.
+To set up a limited company, you will need to apply directly with Companies House or use a company formation service.
 Company formation services are beneficial because you can usually get some great deals.
-Our company formation partner, Crunch, offers its services for just £10, but we can give you your £10 back (in credit) if you have a virtual office plan with us.
+Our company formation partner, Crunch, offers its services for just £10 - and better yet, we can even give your £10 back in credit if you have a virtual office plan with us.

 Forming your company is a lengthy process and you’ll need to have all the right information at hand.
-Here are the 7 important steps of setting up and registering your limited company in the UK.
+Check out our separate piece on the 7 important steps of setting up and registering your limited company in the UK.

-By doing it this way, it saves you the hassle of setting up your own limited company and completely frees you up from typical business responsibilities such as VAT returns, company accounts, payroll and owning software.
-It’s also beneficial for short-term contractors who want to avoid the cost of registering a limited company only to dissolve it later.
+It also completely frees you from several common business-running responsibilities such as VAT returns, company accounts, payroll, commercial software licensing, and so on.
+It can also be beneficial for short-term contractors who want to avoid the effort involved in registering a new limited company, knowing they’ll likely want to dissolve it later.